webhintio/hint/src/lib/rules/disallowed-headers/disallowed-headers.md

 ## Why is this important?

-Servers, frameworks, and server-side languages (e.g.: ASP.NET, PHP), often set, by default, HTTP headers with values that contains information about them: their name, version number, etc.
+Servers, frameworks, and server-side languages (e.g.: ASP.NET, PHP), often set, by default, HTTP headers with values that contain information about them: their name, version number, etc.

 Sending those types of HTTP headers does not provide any value to users, contributes to header bloat, and just gives more information